Challenge Structure

 limits:

-memory: "32Mi" # BUG: Too low!
+memory: "32Mi" # BUG: too low for this workload

 # policies/protect.yaml